Welcome to py5!#

 • class mode: create a Python class inherited from py5.Sketch.
 This mode supports multiple Sketches running at the same time.

 • imported mode: simplified code that omits the py5. prefix.
-This mode is supported by the py5 Jupyter notebook kernel and the run_sketch command line utility.
+This mode is supported by the py5 Jupyter notebook kernel and the py5-run-sketch command line utility.
 The above example is created in imported mode.

 • processing mode: make calls to Python from a Processing (Java) Sketch.
 This mode enables py5 to function as bridge, connecting the Python and Java ecosystems through a new callPython() method.